As seen in:

 When you see those two examples back to back, it's easy to see how terrible the second one is.
 Sadly, though, many prospective event planners pull a similar stunt.

 Always describe your past experience in detail, and never forget to include a numbered achievement.

 Tailoring your resume for event planners will not only help you find your ideal resume length, but it will also turn managers into believers: 6 Tips on How to Target Your Resume to a Job Description (Examples)

 Event Planner Resume With No Experience:

-Never worked an event before?
+Never planned an event before?

-Here’s how to include your completed degree:
+Here’s how to include a completed degree: